CCBIO908/Scientific_Writing_Course_2026/README.md

 #### Program Wednesday_Day2:
 <img width="1984" height="889" alt="image" src="https://github.com/user-attachments/assets/8355e9cb-d919-4100-89f3-ea95638f1976" />

-### Message 8
+### Message 8: Assignment 2 | Upgrade text
-You can download assignment 2 here (obligatory for ECT).
-In short: take text you are working on, and impove it using track changes, like you did for AS1.
+AS2 in short: take text you are working on, and impove it using track changes, like you did for AS1.
 Download instructions for AS2 here: https://filesender.sikt.no/?s=download&token=9105482f-7224-46c8-b7f1-4ba93769432e

 For non-ECT participants submit via: https://skjemaker.app.uib.no/view.php?id=21139822

 ### Message Z: Refined problem statement:
 Hi guys, great work today!